 Ishita Pateria, MSc, MBPsS

 Ishita Pateria is a member of the British Psychological Society, Bombay Psychological Association and Counsellors Association of India.
-She is currently a Consultant Counselling Psychologist at Dr. Mashru’s Mumbai clinic.
-She has over ten years of clinical experience in the field of mental health including depression, anxiety, phobia, stress management, self esteem issues, eating disorders, couple and marriage counselling, grief/bereavement management, substance abuse, compulsive addiction (including gambling, porn and sex addiction), domestic abuse, self harm, trauma, PTSD, fertility and cancer amongst others.
+She has over fourteen years of clinical experience in the field of mental health including depression, anxiety, phobia, stress management, self esteem issues, eating disorders, couple counselling and family counselling, grief/bereavement management, substance abuse, compulsive addiction (including gambling), domestic abuse, self harm, trauma, PTSD, fertility and cancer amongst others.

 While pursuing her Bachelor of Arts from St. Xavier’s College, Mumbai in Psychology and Sociology, Ishita started her career by being a research coordinator at the psychiatry department of Jaslok Hospital, Mumbai under Dr. Rajesh Parikh.
 She coordinated psychiatric clinical trials involving depression, bipolar disorder, schizophrenia and insomnia and provided cognitive and supportive care to the patients.
 She soon became an assistant psychologist and took patient histories and helped in diagnostics and treatment plans for the patients.
 She also first authored a chapter on the Role of stress in First Trimester Miscarriage: Pregnancy at Risk in A Practical Approach to High Risk Pregnancy and Delivery, 5th edition along with Dr. Firuza Parikh and Dr. Shamsah Sonawalla.